Arts · 艺术 yìshù

 艺术洞见 yìshù dòngjiàn · Arts Insight

-The classical critical standard for Chinese painting is 气韵生动 qì yùn shēng dòng — "spirit resonance and vitality" — articulated by the fifth-century critic Xie He (谢赫) as the first and most important of his Six Laws of Painting (绘画六法).
-A painting succeeds not when it accurately depicts a subject but when it has 气韵 — the animated spirit that makes the painted bamboo seem to breathe, the mountain seem to live.
+The classical critical standard for Chinese painting is 气韵生动 qì yùn shēng dòng ("spirit resonance and vitality"), articulated by the fifth-century critic Xie He (谢赫) as the first and most important of his Six Laws of Painting (绘画六法).
+A painting succeeds when it has 气韵, the animated spirit that makes the painted bamboo seem to breathe and the mountain seem to live.
 Photographic accuracy is a lesser achievement; 气韵 is transcendent.

 题材 tícái Major Genres — 山水, 花鸟, 人物